Mohitmadhav/Netflix_Clone_App/README.md

 # Contributors
 D.V.Mohit Madhav Rao

-PS: Made in less than a day.
+PS: This was made in less than a day :D

 ## Getting Started